 It is not just India.
 Across the world, there is a realisation that there is no choice but to become a multi-line business.
 Otherwise, CAC to LTV does not add up.
 The same customer anyway consumes all services.
 Why not capture the value of the customer, and make the customer more sticky with the product or platform?
 Second, I think the relationship in banking is very different for the customer.
 The trust level is very different.
 When it comes to payment, to lending, the customer makes a call, and optimises [choice of the platform] for the transaction.
 When it comes to banking, stickiness or retention works very differently.
 You don't decide that you will use this bank today and that bank tomorrow.
 Your behaviour is set, and that is the key difference which everybody is realising and sort of converging towards.
 Going forward, I expect everybody to converge to a superapp concept.
 I don’t see why everybody would not do that.

 People like to use the aphorism ‘banks vs neobanks’.
-Is that a wrong lens, considering the general trend of convergence towards superapps?
+Is it a wrong lens to view a general trend of convergence towards superapps?

 The convergence will happen, but the platform which will have dominance will be one that focuses on personalisation.